St. Stephens High School

 St. Stephens High School is a high school located in Hickory, North Carolina, United States.
-It is in Catawba County, and is part of the Catawba County School district.
+It is in Catawba County, and is part of the Catawba County Schools district.

 History

 St. Stephens was formed when Allen Frye, Peace Academy, Lail, Sandy Ridge, and Cloninger combined into one school.
 The school first opened in the fall of 1934, with R. N. Hoyle serving as the first teacher and principal.
 The first school building was used by elementary through high school students until 1953, when a new building was provided specifically for St. Stephens High School.

-General info

-The school colors are red, black, gray, and white.
-Saint's team name are the Indians.
-As of 2021, the principal is Kyle Stocks.
+As of 2025, the principal is Kyle Stocks.
 St. Stephens enrolls approximately 1,250 students each year.
 Harry M. Arndt Middle School is the feeder school of St. Stephens.

+The school colors are red, black, gray, and white.

+St. Stephen's team's name is the "Indians".
+In 21st century America, an "Indian" mascot is widely considered to be a racist trope.
+Even after the local Cherokee, a federally recognized Native American nation, protested use of an "Indian" as the school's mascot, the school administration ignored their concerns and retained it.

 Athletics

-The school is a member of the North Carolina High School Athletic Association (NCHSAA) and is currently classified as a 3A school.
-Sports at St. Stephens include cross country, cheerleading, football, soccer, golf, tennis, volleyball, basketball, indoor/outdoor track, wrestling, swimming, lacrosse and baseball.
+St. Stephens is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 6A school.
+It is a member of the Northwestern 6A/7A Conference.
+Listed below are the different sport teams at St. Stephens:

-The St. Stephens baseball team won three straight North Carolina 2A State Championships from 1971–1973.

-In 2019, the St. Stephens wrestling team completed an undefeated 43–0 season, winning the 3A State Dual Team Championship.